element-hq/ems-docs/src/Frequently-Asked-Questions.md

 ## Matrix General

+### Can I sign in to multiple Matrix accounts in Element Desktop?

+If you have multiple Matrix accounts - for example an EMS account and a matrix.org account - you cannot login to both simultaneously in the Element Desktop client today.
+However, you can launch multiple instances of Element locally via [its Profiles feature](https://github.com/vector-im/element-desktop#profiles).

 ### What is an Identity Server and how does it work?

 The best response to 'What is an Identity Server' is detailed in section 2. of the vector.im Identity Server privacy policy, available here: [https://element.io/is-privacy-notice](https://element.io/is-privacy-notice)